+Nothing too crazy but enough environmental factors that are present to make me want to do my best for my dogs.
 A round of fermented raw garlic is a natural protocol that can provide your dog with internal systems support, helping them naturally fight off issues.
 The key is to be proactive and consistent.
 With fermenting, this means you need to plan ahead.
 I grow my own organic garlic and that helps to be ready.

 Garlic works with the lymphatic system.
 The lymphatic system helps eliminate waste + toxins & boosts immune function by increasing the production of antibodies; which aids in reducing inflammation.
 Garlic is a detoxifier; it supports beneficial bacteria in the digestive tract & eliminates harmful bacteria.
 It is also a circulatory system supporter so garlic helps keep blood flowing and heart + lung function.

 Raw Feeder on a Budget Tip: Grow your own garlic from organic bulbs and continue growing more from the base of all the future garlic you grow.
 This allows you to save money and ensure the garlic you’re feeding your dog is in fact grown cleanly.

 Fermenting Raw Garlic with Whey